pilgrimtabby/pilgrim-autosplitter/04-settings.md

 ## Previous split

 Go back one split.
-This hotkey is included along with `undo` so you can scroll through splits without affecting the speedrun timer.
+This hotkey is included along with [undo split](#undo-split) so you can scroll through splits without affecting the speedrun timer.

 ## Next split

 Go forward one split.
-This hotkey is included along with `skip` so you can scroll through splits without affecting the speedrun timer.
+This hotkey is included along with [skip split](#skip-split) so you can scroll through splits without affecting the speedrun timer.

 ## Screenshot